Working With Timer-Triggered Azure Functions

 Introduction

 PaaS (Platform as a Service) allows us to deploy and manage individual code functions without a need to deploy and manage on the individual Virtual Machine (VM).
 It is also known as Serverless computing.
-Azure Functions is a serverless compute service which runs our code on demand without needing to host it on the server and managing infrastructure.
+Azure Functions is a serverless compute service that runs our code on demand without needing to host it on the server and manage infrastructure.
 Azure Functions allows us to write code in various languages, such as C#, F#, Node.js, Java, or PHP.
 It can be triggered by a variety of events such as HTTPTrigger, TimerTrigger, QueueTrigger, etc. In my previous article, we learned about creating Azure Functions and looked at HTTP-triggered functions using the Azure portal.

 In this article, we will learn about Timer-triggered Azure Functions.

 The time-triggered Azure Function allows us to schedule time for executing the function.
-It means that it triggers the function on a specified time.
+It means that it triggers the function at a specified time.
 It works as CRON expressions work.
 When creating a time-triggered function, we need to specify a time in CRON format that determines when the trigger will execute.
-The CRON expression consists of six parts - second, minute, hour, day, month, and day of the week in Azure Function and each part is separated by space.
+The CRON expression consists of six parts - second, minute, hour, day, month, and day of the week in Azure Function, and each part is separated by space.
 We can specify the following special characters inside the expression.

-• An asterisk (*) indicates that the expression can have any value
+• An asterisk (*) indicates that the expression can have any value.

-• A hyphen (-) indicates a range of values
+• A hyphen (-) indicates a range of values.

 Apart from this, the following things need to be taken care of.

-• If we specify the name, the name must be in English and names are case-insensitive
+• If we specify the name, the name must be in English and names are case-insensitive.

 The format of the CRON expressions in Azure is,